There was no argument as to who was the top team at the end of day after Serra ripped through the bracket without a single defeat.

 Richardson always catches the ball away from his body, which many young WR's struggle with.

 6-foot-1, 195-pound safety Dion Bailey showed great instincts while patrolling the Lakewood secondary.
 Bailey informed us that he will make his college choice this coming week at the Nike 7-on-7 Passing Tournament in Beaverton, Oregon.
-Bailey will choose between USC and Notre Dame.
+Bailey will choose between the rival USC Trojans and Notre Dame Fighting Irish.

 Whichever team lands the commitment of Bailey is getting a very intense, instinctive safety that is always around the ball.